Jacques and Anne Kerchache

 Jacques Chirac, Former President of the Republic

-« I do not know what I liked the most about it:the aptness in the look, the strength of convictions, immense generosity.
-A romantic figure, he took on life with passion and voluptuousness.
+« I do not know what I liked the most about him: his sharp viewpoints, strong convictions, immense generosity.
+A romantic figure, he lived life with passion and voluptuousness.
 He bore his dreams with a rare obstinacy, surmounting all the obstacles, galvanizing all the energies»

 Stéphane Martin, President of the musée du quai Branly

 « Jacques Kerchache had the spontaneous enthusiasm of those who do not wish to grow old.
-Filled with dreams and desire, he responded with passion to all solicitations.
+Filled with dreams and desire, he responded with passion to all who requested his help.
 His conversation was extraordinarily absorbing.
-He spoke abundantly and expressed unbridled joys and violent dislikes in bursts, masking a great deal of vulnerability exalted by a profound sense of sensitivity behind his abrupt and straight talk; it is on this sensitivity that he has developed the honed and exacting eye of an artist in the course of time and shapes».
+He spoke abundantly and expressed unbridled joys and violent dislikes in bursts, masking a great deal of vulnerability exalted by a profound sense of sensitivity behind his abrupt outspokeness; it is thanks to this sensitivity that he developed the honed and exacting eye of an artist over the course of time and through the observation of forms».

-Jacques Kerchache - Interview for the Revue Dada in June 2000
+Jacques Kerchache - Interview for the Dada journal in June 2000

 «The main thing is the plastic quality of a work irrespective of its origin or its pedigree.
 What touches me the most is being able to perceive a shape, the creative act of an artist through it».

-«One cannot ignore the fact that a better knowledge of the cultures of the world also allows us to gain a better understanding of the men who are its representatives».
+«One cannot ignore the fact that a better knowledge of the cultures of the world also allows us to gain a better understanding of those who are its representatives».

-The connoisseur with the eye deemed to be infallible, advisor to the biggest collectors, Jacques Kerchache was a tireless champion of the cause of the primal arts.
+A connoisseur with an eye deemed to be infallible, an advisor to the greatest collectors, Jacques Kerchache was a tireless champion of the cause of the primal arts.
 Born in 1942, he married Anne Diagne, with whom he had two daughters Maïa and Déborah.
-Between 1959 to 1980, he conducted several study trips in Africa, Asia, America, Oceania, during which he drew up a critical list of the great collections of sculptures.
+Between 1959 to 1980, he conducted several study trips in Africa, Asia, America, Oceania, during which he drew up a critical list of the great sculpture collections.